eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 <h4>macOS security notice</h4>

-<p>On macOS, if you download&nbsp;the archive with the browser, the strict security checks&nbsp;on recent macOS will prevent it to run, and complain that the program is damaged.
-That&#39;s obviously not true, and&nbsp;the fix is simple, you need to&nbsp;remove the <strong>com.apple.quarantine</strong> extended attribute.</p>
+<p>On macOS, if you download the archive with the browser, the strict security checks on recent macOS will prevent it to run, and complain that the program is damaged.
+That&#39;s obviously not true, and the fix is simple, you need to remove the <strong>com.apple.quarantine</strong> extended attribute.</p>

 <pre>
 $ xattr -d com.apple.quarantine ~/Downloads/eclipse-embedcdt-2020-06-R-macosx.cocoa.x86_64.tar.gz</pre>

-<p>After un-archiving, if the Eclipse.app still does not run,&nbsp;check/remove the attribute from the Eclipse.app folder too:</p>
+<p>After un-archiving, if the Eclipse.app still does not run, check/remove the attribute from the Eclipse.app folder too:</p>

 <pre>
 $ xattr -dr com.apple.quarantine ~/Downloads/Eclipse.app